Table Of Contents

 - Penumbra JET 7 Xtra Flex catheter, originally cleared under K190010 on June 16, 2019.

-- Penumbra JET 7MAX configuration (which includes the JET 7 Xtra Flex catheter and MAX Delivery Device) cleared under K191946 on February 27, 2020.
+- Penumbra JET 7MAX configuration (with Max Delivery Device) cleared under K191946 on February 27, 2020.

-The Penumbra JET 7 Xtra Flex catheter and JET 7MAX configuration (JET 7 Xtra Flex catheter and MAX Delivery Device) are used to restore blood flow by removing clots using continuous aspiration in patients suffering from acute ischemic stroke within 8 hours of symptom onset, according to the U.S. Centers for Disease Control (CDC).
+The Penumbra catheter is used to restore blood flow by removing clots using continuous aspiration in patients suffering from acute ischemic stroke within 8 hours of symptom onset, according to the U.S. Centers for Disease Control (CDC).